Open-Transactions/protocol-docs/docs/OTContract.md

 1. The contract-id field `m_ID` (hash) matches the hash of the trimmed contents of `m_strRawFile`.
-1. Check if one of the parsed signatures matches one of the _signing_ keys of the contract's `signer` Nym.
+1. One of the parsed signatures matches one of the _signing_ keys of the contract's `signer` Nym.

 ## Serialization